+Tourism

 The riparian countries heavily rely on the export of natural resources.
 They are all currently involved in the development of oil or gas fields or extracting oil or gas in the Caspian Sea.
 However, they are all acknowledging the need to focus on the diversification of their exports and economy.
 They diversify their economies by investing in non-oil sectors like agriculture and processing industries and expanding tourism sector.
-Nowadays, tourism becomes a significant importance to the economies of the Caspian littoral states.
+Nowadays, tourism becomes an important facet of the economies of the Caspian littoral states.
 The travel and tourism industry contribute a few percent to GDP in each nation and the total contribution to each country is estimated above 5 percent in all countries.

+Fisheries

 The fisheries sector in the Caspian littoral states remains important for many rural communities living alongside the Caspian shore or rivers flowing into the sea.
-Fisheries in all the Caspian littoral states contribute to the overall economy providing employment and food for the local population.
-Relatively low economic developments in rural areas coupled with a low degree of law enforcement are important factors contributing to the continuation of pressures on vulnerable resources.
+It contributes to the overall economy providing employment and food for the local population.
+In comparison with the preceding period, the total catch decreased.
+This has forced countries to find ways to compensate the losses.
+Therefore, acceleration of the development of aquaculture is noted and the increase in the catch in other water bodies.

+Agriculture

 Agriculture is also an important sector impacting the state of the Caspian environment, as well as national food security and employment, especially in rural areas.
-The situation in the agriculture sector of the countries turned to changes alters behaviour during last few years.The National Contributions report that the aggregate volume of agricultural products and the sector’s contributions to GDP increased during last years.
+The National Contributions report that the aggregate volume of agricultural products and the sector’s contributions to GDP increased during last years.

+Climate change

 According to the Coordinating Committee for Hydrometeorology and Monitoring of Caspian Sea Pollution (CASPCOM), the global warming has also affected the region of the Caspian Sea.
-The average air temperature has increased over the last 30 years (1987-2016) compared to the average temperature in 1961-1990.
-Water temperature of the Caspian Sea rose in the same way as the air temperature over its water area in the period 1961-2016.The increase in the temperature of the surface layer of water contributed to the weakening of winter convection.
-Thus, the warming generally negatively affected the mixing of water and in its turn decreased the feeding of the upper layer of marine waters with biogenic elements.
+The average air temperature has increased over the last 30 years (1987-2016) compared to the average temperature in 1961-1990 (CASPCOM).
+Water temperature of the Caspian Sea rose followed the air temperature increase.The increase in the temperature of the surface layer of water contributed to the weakening of winter convection.
+Thus, the warming generally negatively affected the mixing of water and in its turn decreased the feeding of the upper layer of marine waters with biogenic elements (IPCC 2013).

-Alternation of dry and cold years with moist and warm is the optimum for maintenance of high bioproductivity of the Caspian Sea but global warming has disrupted the natural optimum and dry years coincided with warm years during the period from 1996 to 2015.
-Particularly unfavourable for the bioproductivity of the sea was the period 2006-2015.
+Alternation of dry and cold years with moist and warm is the optimum for maintenance of high bioproductivity of the Caspian Sea.
+However, global warming has disrupted the natural optimum.
+During preceding period dry years coincided with warm years.
+This combination of heat and dry was particularly unfavourable for the bioproductivity of the sea was the period 2006-2015 (National Contribution).

-It is possible that a previously unseen combinations of factors, including a change in climate, will cause serious incidents in the future, highlighting the necessity for sustainable bio-resource management.
-This means reducing human made pressures on ecosystems and increasing adaptation capacities in all countries.
+Previously unseen combinations of factors will cause serious problems in the future.
+This highlights the necessity for reducing human made pressures on ecosystems, increasing adaptation capacities in all countries, and sustainable bio-resource management.

-Pressure
+Pressures

+Fishing, non-living resources, agriculture, run-off, air emission, solid waste, tourism

 Dependence on natural resources in the Caspian Sea for livelihoods is common among coastal communities throughout the Caspian region.
 Fishing is of great importance to these communities and the ecosystem upon which the fisheries industry relies have been influenced by a variety of factors over the years.
 Sustainable management of fisheries requires an understanding nexus of multiple factors, including natural conditions such as hydrological regime, sea level fluctuations, and direct human actions such as pollution, invasive species, construction of dams and various fishery policies.

 Overfishing has been a persistent problem for many years, causing the depletion of several types of fish stocks in the Caspian Sea.
 On top of this, National Contributions report unanimously that overfishing and illegal fishing in particular exacerbates existing vulnerabilities from natural and anthropogenic influences.